 Collaborative law is a process in which the parties in a divorce (or other family law matters) agree to work through the issues in dispute together, instead of looking to the courts for resolution through traditional litigation.
-After agreeing to proceed in the collaborative process, both parties will need an attorney trained in collaborative law and will sign a participation agreement.
-As a part of the participation agreement, the parties agree that if they are unable to resolve their disagreements and resort to litigation, both parties will be required to obtain new attorneys.
-This process ensures that everyone is working together collaboratively, without threat of litigation.
+After agreeing to proceed with the collaborative process, both parties will need NH divorce lawyers.
+The lawyers should be trained in collaborative law and will sign a participation agreement.
+As a part of the participation agreement, the parties agree that if they are unable to resolve their disagreements and resort to litigation, both parties will be required to obtain other NH divorce lawyers.
+This process ensures that everyone is working together collaboratively, without the threat of litigation.

 In addition to attorneys, other professionals are often used in the collaborative process.
-For example, a financial advisor might be retained to help everyone sort through the finances and understand the consequences of certain financial decisions.
+A financial advisor might be retained to help sort through the finances to understand the consequences of certain financial decisions.
 A mental health professional might be involved as a coach to help with communication, conflict resolution or other issues.
 A parenting coordinator or children’s advocate may also be utilized.
-The attorneys and parties will work together to determine what professionals are needed, and at what step in the process, in light of the specific requirements of a given case.
+The attorneys and parties will work together to determine what professionals are needed and at what step in the process, in light of the specific requirements of a given case.

-A primary benefit of collaborative law is that it allows the parties to control what is going to happen in their case.
-Especially if you have children, no judge can know better than the parents themselves what is going to work best for a certain child.
-Courts will issue orders believed to be in the child’s best interest, but the end result is often an order which neither parent believes is best for their family.
+A primary benefit of collaborative law is allowing the parties to control what is going to happen in their case.
+Especially regarding children, no judge can know better than the parents what is going to work best for their children.
+Courts will issue orders believed to be in the child’s best interest.
+The end result, however, is often an order which neither parent believes is best for their family.

-Since the collaborative process is intended to be cooperative instead of adversarial, the parties are often left with a much better working relationship, and the ability to more effectively co-parent their children.
-The children also benefit if their parents are able to work together instead of subjecting the family to stressful legal proceedings.
+The collaborative process is intended to be cooperative instead of adversarial.
+As a result, the parties are often left with a much better working relationship.
+This creates the ability to more effectively co-parent their children.
+The children also benefit if their parents are able to work together without subjecting the family to stressful legal proceedings.

-For more information, visit the Collaborative Law Alliance of New Hampshire or the International Association of Collaborative Law Professionals .
+For more information, visit the Collaborative Law Alliance of New Hampshire.

-Anna Goulet Zimmerman is certified as a collaborative law attorney and is a member of both the Collaborative Law Alliance of New Hampshire and the International Association of Collaborative Law Professionals.
+Anna Goulet Zimmerman is certified as a collaborative law attorney and is a member of the Collaborative Law Alliance of New Hampshire.
 This allows Anna to handle collaborative law cases in addition to traditional litigation.